asdfjkl/pgn2dcg/README.md

 ## Motivation

-The only interoperable format to store and exchange chess games is the PGN standard.
+The only interoperable format to store and exchange chess games is the PGN (Portable Game Notation) standard.
 PGN is however very inefficient for database exchange, access, manipulation and search.
 Moroever, it is notoriously difficult to parse.

-Some proprietary binary storage formats for chess games exist; they are usually the result of a program author (commercial or open-source) creating an ad-hoc implementation and rarely documented, if at all by some comments in the source code.
-Datatypes are also rarely standardized, and rely on the conventions by the compiler.
+Some proprietary binary storage formats for chess games exist; they are usually the result of a program author (commercial or open-source) creating an ad-hoc implementation.
+Hence, they are rarely documented, if at all mostly by some comments in the source code.
+Often, datatypes are also not standardized, and rely on (possibly platform-dependent) compiler conventions.

 This standard propses a simple chess database format.
 It puts simplicity above _all_ other design considerations.
-In particular writing an encoder/decoder should be a simple task for any program author.
+In particular it is designed such that writing an encoder/decoder is as simple as possible for any program author, independent of the implementation language and existing libraries.

-It's advantages are:
+In particular, this format's advantages are:

 * It is fully binary.
 Files are much smaller compared to PGN and operations on binary files are much more performant.
-* It is designed to efficiently support basic database operations (e.g. efficiently deleting or replacing a game in a large database).
+* It is designed to efficiently support basic database operations (e.g. quickly deleting or replacing a game in a large database).
 * It allows to create a very simple parser.
-There is no need e.g. for complex XML decoders or schemes.
+There is no need for e.g. complex XML decoders or schemes.
 * **No move generator / chess logic is necessary!**.
 No PerfT tests.
 No endless debugging.
-Not trying to recreate the precies move-generator from a specific implementation.
+No trying to recreate the precies move-generator from a specific implementation.
 No messing around with bitboards.
-This is especially important for intepreted and web-languages, where implementing a performant move generator is no trivial task.
+All this is especially important for intepreted and web-languages, where implementing a performant move generator is no trivial task.
 * Extendibility.
-Database Program authors can easily add features without violating the standard, by e.g. creating/using additional indexing files or memory mapping to increase search speed for certain operations (like an opening tree etc.).
+Database program authors can easily add features without violating the standard, by e.g. creating/using additional indexing files or memory mapping to increase search speed for certain operations (like an opening tree etc.).
 * Similar additional info (i.e. visual board annotations, images) can be stored by adding additional program-specific files without violating this standard.

 These advantages come with a few distadvantages.
 Especially the following two should be mentioned:
 * In the current standard, there is no support for Chess960, Bughouse or other variants - it's chess only.
-This decision is the result of trying to balance implementation complexity (to allow easy adoption) and feature-richness
+This decision is the result of trying to balance implementation complexity (to allow easy adoption) and feature-richness.
-* Some space is wasted compare to more optimized database implementations.
-Again this is a conscious decision to allow easier implementation.
+* Some space is wasted compared to more optimized database implementations.
+Again this is a conscious design decision to allow easier implementation.

-Concerning the latter, moves are here stored with the originating square, the target square, and possible promotion pieces.
-This simple encoding requires two bytes per move.
-This allows for easy parsing since no chess-logic or move generation needs to be implemented to parse and display games (think e.g. a web-interface to a database-file).
-Chess moves can be stored in a more optimal fashion, usually requiring only one byte.
+Concerning the latter, moves are here stored with the originating square, the target square, and the potential promoting piece.
+This encoding is straight forward and requires two bytes per move.
+Hence, parsing is easy since no chess-logic or move generation needs to be implemented to parse and display games (think e.g. a web-interface to a database-file).
+On the other hand, chess moves can be stored in a more compact fashion, requiring only one byte (or even less).

 Nevertheless the saved space is neglibile.
-Let's take the ChessBase Mega-Database, which stored approximately 6.7 million games and can be considered the biggest chess database available today.
+Let's take the ChessBase Mega-Database, which stores approximately 6.7 million games and can be considered the biggest chess database available today.
 Assume that on average a chess game contains 40 moves.
-Comparing an optimal encoding and the much simpler encoding here we have:
+Comparing a more optimal encoding and the much simpler encoding of this standard we have:

 * 6.7 million games * 40 moves * 1 Byte per move = 268 megabytes for the optimized database and
 * 6.7 million games * 40 moves * 2 Byte per move = 536 megabytes for this encoding.

 As can be seen, such optimal encodings were very relevant in the age of floppy disks.
-But in todays age the much simpler encoding of this standard can easily handled by even the slowest available computers today, and can even very likely be accessed completely in-memory (in RAM) to speed up database operations.
+But in todays age the much simpler encoding of this standard can easily handled by even the slowest available computers, and the full database can even very likely be accessed completely in-memory (i.e. in RAM) to speed up database operations.

 ## Overview